 • Brophy Brothers is located right on the dock in the Santa Barbara Harbor so there are great views all around.
 Come here for the fun, casual atmosphere, and great seafood.

-• The Fish House: Is known for local, fresh seafood.
+• The Fish House: This is known for local, fresh seafood.
 It’s located just a few blocks from Sterns Wharf on Cabrillo Blvd and is a part of the Santa Barbara Shellfish Company family.
 This is one great restaurant for pristine waterfront dining.
 Open daily for lunch and dinner with Happy Hours on (Monday – Thursday: 4:00 – Close) (Friday: 4:00 – 8:00) (Sunday: 11:30 – 5:00).
 Breakfast is served from (9:00 AM – 2:30 PM on Saturday & Sunday).

 • Boathouse at Hendry’s Beach: Is also a part of the Santa Barbara Shellfish Company family so the focus again is fresh and local seafood.
 It is right on Hendry’s Beach, a very popular beach for people and their dogs to hang out.
 In front of the restaurant is even a cute doggie cabana in case you bring your pooch and want to dine at the Boathouse.
 This place has an unbeatable patio with an outdoor fire pit.
 Inside are great window seats too available

 • Habitat Burgers: Or want to sink your teeth into a juicy burger?
-These guys are one of Santa Barbara’s favorite hangover cures, epically for the college-drinking folk.
+These guys are one of Santa Barbara’s favorite hangover cures, especially for the college-drinking folk.
 It’s a good spot if you are in the mood.
 There is a really cute outside patio that people like to chill on.

 • The Palace Café and Grill in Santa Barbara, CA provides authentic Cajun Cuisine in a party atmosphere.
 The décor is fun not too wild.
 The menu includes items like Creole Crawfish Crabcakes Caribbean, Coconut Shrimp, Louisiana Bread Pudding Soufflé, and the Dark Chocolate Soufflé.
 There are no sad faces after leaving this place.